IOCCC image by Matt Zucker

 These rules are a VERY TENTATIVE proposal for the next IOCCC and are VERY LIKELY to be updated before the next IOCCC.
 They are are provided as a VERY TENTATIVE hint at what MIGHT be used in the next IOCCC.
 In some cases they might even be a copy of the rules from the previous IOCCC.

-See our FAQ on “rules, guidelines, tools feedback”. as well as our FAQ on “about asking questions” about these rules.
+See our FAQ on “rules, guidelines, tools feedback” as well as our FAQ on “about asking questions” about these rules.
+You might also find the FAQ in general useful, especially the FAQ section “How to enter: the bare minimum you need to know”.

 The IOCCC is closed